Skip to Content

 For more information or planning advice please discuss with an Academic Adviser.

-To see the courses that are necessary to complete the programme, please see the regulations button.
+To see the courses that are necessary to complete the programme, please check the regulations.

 If you would like to find out more about individual course requirements, please use our Course Search.